btnguyenPersonal/edit/README.md

     good progress first day, `terminal-kit` library is awesome, much easier than that library for rust apps

 ## todo
-    - make sure only writable characters can be written (and tab)
-    - fix flickering screen (maybe hold current screen string and updated screen string, go one by one and replace)
     - put in vim keybindings
-    - put in line numbers
-    -
 ## blocked
+    - fix flickering screen (maybe hold current screen string and updated screen string, go one by one and replace)
+        - made some progress but only with some commands
 ## in progress
 ## done
     - initial commit hello world